ecto/campedersen.com/src/posts/enum-vs-string/index.md

 };
 ```

-## Ergonomics

-This makes sense, but they are really similar on such a small scale.
+This makes sense, but they're really similar in this situation.
 The real
 difference is how they are used in a larger codebase.

+## Ergonomics

+There's a situation I ran into that challenged my assumptions.
+Let's say you
-Let's say you have a configuration object, a big JSON blob, that you want to
+have a configuration object, a big JSON blob, that you want to make sure is
-make sure is typesafe.
-You can use that to predictable render different UI based
-on the data.
+typesafe.
+You can use that to predictable render different UI based on the data.

 ```tsx
 type Color = 'red' | 'orange' | 'yellow' | 'blue' | 'indigo' | 'violet';